Find out more about this iconic Sydney landmark...

 Facts about Sydney Tower

-- The golden turret has a capacity of 960 persons and contains two levels of restaurants, a coffee lounge, an Observation Deck, two telecommunication transmission levels and three plant levels
+- The golden turret has a capacity of 960 persons and contains two levels of restaurants, an Observation Deck, two telecommunication transmission levels and three plant levels

 - The height of Sydney Tower from the bottom to the very tip of the spire is 309 metres